sensordeck/atlas-docs/docs/ros2-integration.md

 ---
 title: ROS2 Integration
 sidebar_label: ROS2 Integration
+Description: Deterministic Sensor Integration for ROS2 Robotics Systems
 ---

 # ROS2 Integration

-### Deterministic Sensor Integration for ROS2 Robotics Systems

 Atlas is designed to integrate directly into modern ROS2-based robotics stacks.

-The Deterministic Sensor Integration Layer (DSIL) provides a **ROS2-ready interface** that transforms Atlas telemetry and timing data into standard ROS2 topics.
+The Deterministic Sensor Integration Layer (DSIL) SDK provides a **ROS2-ready interface** that transforms Atlas telemetry and timing data into standard ROS2 topics.

 Atlas does **not replace ROS2 drivers**.
 Instead, it provides a **deterministic timing backbone and sensor telemetry layer** that integrates cleanly with existing ROS2 nodes.